Last Take of The Year

 In the Wokeness Olympics, the quest for the hottest take is never the one for the most comprehensive point of view, taking in and weighing as many subtleties as possible, but who can take a single obscure analysis so far that everyone else feels ashamed for not sharing it.
 Like, literally no one is unaware Blizzard is a huge corporation, so takes that amount to simply pointing that fact out that kind of have the effect of making it sound like anyone who’s happy is just too dumb to understand this.
 And what did I just say about being better aware of the ways in which we lean towards invalidating people for visibly having emotions?
 It’s a failure both as a cultural critique for not accounting lived experiences and maybe even actively reinforces hierarchies, intellectual or otherwise.
 Someone on twitter who was not a queer woman was saying that it was impossible to have a conversation about depictions of queer women in media with living actual queer women and this is why.
 It’s something you have to think about to yourself though, it’s not work that can be done for you.
 Alternate titles for this essay could have been “maybe shutting the fuck up is good actually: a guide to staying in your lane.”
 And even in your own lane, you gotta remember you’re not the only one in it.

 The worst take I keep seeing is that because Tracer looks exactly like the sort of person you’d expect to be a lesbian that it’s actually stereotyping for her to be lesbian.
-I feel this is kind of weird to me just because it’s not actually woke as fuck to be straight?
+I feel this is kind of weird to me just because it’s not actually woke as fuck to look straight?
 Like you know what defies stereotypes: anyone being gay ever at all.
 I lent my friend Fern my PS4 over the holidays and she’s reported to me that all the women in Overwatch are gay, her girlfriend, and smoke weed.
 That’s the attitude I’d really like to see, not fighting over if it would be woker to have a more marginalized body be tokenized.

 It’s a balance of course; I strongly do believe there’s an overemphasis on a certain definable picture of representation that feels like a press release, that subtle and authentic depictions of queer life are not valid if they don’t come with a certificate of authenticity.
 This is stressful and toxic for sincere and authentic creators and easy for PR machines, and makes for bad community as well—I just think of the way I’ve seen gay creators working on heavily on queer shows have been treated.
 We’re all desperate which makes everything more painful and dire than it should or has to be.
 That’s what it’s like when your life is more painful and dire than it has to be.